gabrielsoltz/metahub/README.md

 ## Security Hub Filtering

 MetaHub supports filtering AWS Security Hub findings in the form of `KEY=VALUE` filtering for AWS Security Hub using the option `--sh-filters`, the same way you would filter using AWS CLI but limited to the `EQUALS` comparison.
-If you want to use other comparison use the option `--sh-template` [Security Hub Filtering using YAML templates](#security-hub-filtering-using-yaml-templates).
+If you want another comparison, use the option `--sh-template` [Security Hub Filtering using YAML templates](#security-hub-filtering-using-yaml-templates).

 You can check available filters in [AWS Documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/securityhub.html#SecurityHub.Client.get_findings)

 ```sh
 ./metahub --list-findings --sh-filters <KEY=VALUE>
 ```
-If you don't speficy any filters, defaults filters are applied: `ProductName="Security Hub" RecordState=ACTIVE WorkflowStatus=NEW`
+If you don't specify any filters, defaults filters are applied: `ProductName="Security Hub" RecordState=ACTIVE WorkflowStatus=NEW`

 Passing filters using this option resets the default filters.
-If what you want is to add filters to the defaults one, you need to speficy them in adition to the defaults ones.
+If you want to add filters to the defaults, you need to specify them in addition to the default ones.
 For example, adding SeverityLabel to the defaults filters:

 ```sh
 ./metahub --list-findings --sh-filters ProductName="Security Hub" RecordState=ACTIVE WorkflowStatus=NEW
 ```
-If a value contains spaces, you should speficy it using double quotes: `ProductName="Security Hub"`
+If a value contains spaces, you should specify it using double quotes: `ProductName="Security Hub"`

-You can add how many different filters you need to your query and also adding the same filter key with different values:
+You can add how many different filters you need to your query and also add the same filter key with different values:

 Examples: